-Current Bridges and Bridges RTC administrators, and new applicants are eligible to apply for funding if they meet the requirements listed below.
+Current Bridges and Bridges RTC Housing Agencies, and new applicants are eligible to apply for funding if they meet the requirements listed below.

-Eligible Bridges Applicants: Eligible Bridges applicants must be a Housing Agency, tribal nation, or nonprofit organization with demonstrated experience working with low-income housing programs and with people exiting institutions, segregated settings, and supervised release.
-In order to be eligible, the application must also include a partnership with a Local Mental Health Entity (LMH Entity) that will collaborate with the Bridges administrator to implement the program.
-The partnership must also identify behavioral health service partners that can and are committed to serve Bridges participants in the service area.
+Eligible Bridges Applicants: Eligible Bridges applicants must be a Housing Agency.
+In order to be eligible, the application must also include a partnership with a Local Mental Health Entity (LMH Entity) that will collaborate with the Housing Agency to implement the program.
+The partnership must also identify behavioral health service partners that can and are committed to serve Bridges Participants in the Service Area.